vaibhavrk18/Music_Data_SQL_Project/README.md

 **SUMMARY OF THE FINDINGS:**

-1. Mohan Madan is the senior employee with Level 7.
+1. Mohan Madan is the senior employee holding Level 7.
 2. There are 6 different job titles entertained.
 3. Prague city has the highest sum of invoice Totals and customer name is R Madhav.
 4. Artist "Led Zeppelin" has wrote the most ROCK albums i.e. 114.